Primordial black holes through preheating instabilities in $\alpha$-attractor models: PBH formation during self-resonant preheating

 This is what we call the IB criterion.
 Perturbations whose comoving wavenumber $k$ is such that $a/k<l_{\text{inst}}$ during preheating, decay and therefore do not favor the collapse.
 Here, the suffix ``$_{\text{rh}}$'' means evaluation at the end of preheating.
 Using \eqref{eq:phi-end}, we observe that as $\alpha$ decreases, so does the instability scale $l_{\text{inst}}$, and thus the IB gets broadened, increasing the number of modes that are affected by the self-resonance, and potentially the abundance of PBH.
 Next, we consider the Jeans' length criterion, which states that the size of a perturbation\footnote{The typical size of a perturbation is taken as half the physical wavelength of the perturbation, which is given by {$\lambda_{\text{phys}}=\frac{a\lambda}{2}=\frac{a\pi}{k}$}} must be larger than the Jeans' length so that pressure cannot counteract gravity and be able to collapse while remaining smaller than the Hubble radius in order to preserve causality.
 This condition is expressed as:

-where $R_J\simeq\sqrt{2c_s^2/3}\,R_H$ is the Jeans' length \cite{Harada:2013,Niemeyer:2019aqm,Reis:2003fs} and $c_s^2$ denotes the speed of sound.
+where $R_J\simeq\sqrt{2c_{\text{eff}}^2/3}\,R_H$ is the Jeans' length \cite{Harada:2013,Niemeyer:2019aqm,Reis:2003fs} and $c_{\text{eff}}^2$ denotes the effective speed of sound.
 This criterion imposes an upper limit on the wave numbers $k$ that can potentially collapse, which competes with $l_{\text{inst}}^{-1}$.
 The lower bound for the IB is chosen as the larger of these two scales, ensuring both criteria are met.
 For a perfect fluid with an equation of state $w$, the speed of sound is given by $c_s^2=w$.
 However, for scalar fields, this is derived differently \cite{del-Corral:2023,Cembranos:2015oya,Hertzberg:2014iza}, and perturbation theory is required.
-In this case, we have an effective (or average) sound speed $\langle c_s^2\rangle $ (and consequently $R_J$) which is the ratio of averaged pressure to energy density fluctuations which are $k$-dependent.
-The expression for the average of $c_s^2(k)$ is defined in general as the ratio of pressure to density perturbations \cite{Cembranos:2015oya}

-where $\langle\dots\rangle$ denotes averaging over a time interval larger than the oscillation period but small compared to the Hubble time \cite{Cembranos:2015oya}.
-For inflationary potentials whose expansion in powers of $\phi$ can be written as
+In this case, we have an effective (or averaged) sound speed {$c_{\text{eff}}^2$} defined in general as the ratio of pressure to density perturbations{.
+By using the adiabatic expansion described in \cite{Cembranos:2015oya}, one obtains the following expression} { } where $\langle\dots\rangle$ denotes averaging over a time interval larger than the oscillation period but small compared to the Hubble time \cite{Cembranos:2015oya}. {This ensures that the fast dynamics of the scalar field are properly captured while ignoring the ``slow'' cosmological changes during the averaging.} For inflationary potentials whose expansion in powers of $\phi$ can be written as